 With the root of the tree being the preferred source for blackthorn wood¸ it not only makes a weightier shillelagh but also makes it less likely to crack or break when used.
 Another part of its heft is from the large knob at the top of the stick.
 It’s used both as a sturdy handle for walking and as the “business end¸’’ so to speak¸ in shillelagh fighting.
 Adding to that weight is the molten lead that often was added after hollowing out the knob end of the stick.

 Such a stick is then known as a loaded stick¸ although the heaviness of blackthorn roots made it unnecessary to do this with blackthorn shillelaghs.
 Yet there are a few more factors that set a shillelagh apart.
 The black color¸ for example¸ comes not only from the wood itself but also from an unusual process.
 That process involves smearing the wood with butter and placing it inside a chimney.
 The result is a distinctive¸ glossy black finish.
-Together¸ all these elements create a walking stick that is decidedly different from all others.
+Together, all these elements create the Irish blackthorn walking stick, which is decidedly different from all others.

 The Origin of Blackthorn Wood